Diff Tools on macOS

 This is where a diff tool comes in handy.
 It makes changes visible and helps you understand them.
 In this article, we've compiled a short list that helps you get an overview of the best diff tools on the Mac.

 Being part of its developer toolset, Apple's own merge tool comes at no additional costs.
 It might not be the most elegant tool, but it's definitely a solid one that does the job of comparing & merging text.

 Just like Araxis, the DeltaWalker app also lets you compare office files.
 However, it goes one step further by letting you compare file archives like ZIP, JAR, and TAR files.
 Also, if you're regularly performing comparisons on a folder basis, DeltaWalker shines with a great performance in this area.
 DeltaWalker supports macOS, Windows and Linux.

-Both can't compare in terms of features and user interface with their commercial competitors - but make for a valid alternative on Mac, Windows, and Linux.
+Both can't compare in terms of features and user interface with their commercial competitors - but make for a valid alternative on macOS, Windows, and Linux.

 Diff & merge apps are amongst the most underestimated tools.
 But a good one can be really helpful in a lot of situations.
 Try one of the above and see for yourself!